SLRAM/FlockApp/README.md

 ## Features
 * The user will be able to create an account and post events.

+* The user can search and add other users to their friend list.

 * The user can post two types of events:
   * Stationary events
   * On the fly events

 * Stationary events:
-  * Require a general location, a description, event time, tracking time frame, attendees, and tasks
+  * Require a general location, a description, event time, tracking time frame, attendees, and tasks.
   * Provide attendees the opportunity to assign themselves a task and view a map of the events radius and other attendees locations.

 * On the fly events:
-  * Require a general location, event time, tracking time frame, and attendees
+  * Require a general location, event time, tracking time frame, and attendees.
   * Designate a group leader and the radius will be based on their location or the location of the main cluster.

 * The user will be notified when an event's tracking period will begin and will be able to opt out of this feature.